ossf/security-baseline/baseline.md

 **Criteria:**

 The [license] for the [released software assets]
-MUST be written in a standardized format approved by the OSI or FSF, if different from the source code [license].
+MUST meet the OSI Open Source Definition or the FSF Free Software Definition.

 **Objective:**

-Ensure that the project's released software assets are distributed under a recognized and legally enforceable [license], separate from the source code [license] if necessary, providing clarity on how the software can be used and shared.
+Ensure that the project's source code is distributed under a recognized and legally enforceable open source software [license], providing clarity on how the code can be used and shared by others.

 **Implementation:**

+If a different [license] is included with
-Choose a [license] for the project's released software assets that is written in a standardized format approved by the Open
+[released software assets], ensure it is an approved [license] by the
-Source Initiative (OSI) or Free Software
+Open Source Initiative (OSI), or a free [license] as approved by the
-Foundation (FSF).
+Free Software Foundation (FSF).

-Only necessary if [license] is different from the source code [license].
+Examples of such [licenses] include the
+MIT, BSD 2-clause, BSD 3-clause revised,
+Apache 2.0, Lesser GNU General Public
+[License] (LGPL), and the
+GNU General Public [License] (GPL).
+Note that the [license] for the released software assets may be different than the source code.

 **Control Mappings:**